caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ### Intents

 Clients get work done by sending Command Messages to Services.
-These are called Intents to reflect both their provisional nature (versus simply Command) and their role in the service design (capturing the intention of the user or system-actor).
+These are called Intents to reflect both their provisional nature and their role in the service design--capturing the intention of the user or system-actor.
+In practice, modeling intent messages is a powerful tool for knowledge crunching (DDD).

-Intents are part of the Uniform Interface in that they define a standard envelope format for all Command Messages sent to the REST interface of services;
+Intents are part of the Uniform Interface for Hyperobjects; they define the following standard envelope format for all Command Messages sent to the interactive interface of services.
-to wit:

-- Activity Name: nominates the semantics for the Data property
+- Activity Name: names the Intent, nominating the semantics for the Data property
-- Id: correlation identifier (see EIP) returned in the Resource Representation, opaque to service
+- Id: correlation identifier returned in the Resource Representation, opaque to service
 - Data: a JSON object representing the Command Message
-- Abriged Example:

 ```
 POST /consumer-shopping-cart/42924579adkfajl32792i98f98